 Subject Statements of Intent - these documents share the vision of each subject leader identifying the Intent, Implementation and Impact of their subject.

 The school is committed to assessing our children and has adopted a robust system of assessing without levels.
 Following our well attended parents information evening we have placed below two reports that will provide further information for parents.
-Please see Commission report and Interim teacher assessment.
-Mrs Bashora and Mr Howard are happy to answer any questions parents have regarding our new assessment framework.

 The Early Years Foundation Stage Curriculum